-The mitochondria are cell areas with energy producing functions and their own DNA (Deoxyribonucleinacid, genetic material).
+The mitochondria are cell areas with energy-generating functions and their own DNA (Deoxyribonucleic acid, genetic material).
 The chloroplasts belong to the group of plastids.
-They have their own ribosomes (for the production of proteins) compared to the other plant parts and, like mitochondria, they also have their own DNA.
+Compared to the other parts of the plant, they have their own ribosomes (for the production of proteins) and, like mitochondria, also have their own DNA.
 This allows them to share regardless of the cell in which they live.
-Other plastids are amyloplastics (storage of starch), chromoplasts (attracting insects for pollen dispersal for pollination) and leucoplasts (chemical defense against predators).
+Other plastids are amyloplasts (storing starch), chromoplasts (attracting insects for the purpose of pollen transfer for pollination) and leukoplasts (chemical defense against predators).

-Only by DNA analysis of the passed through the mother's chloroplasts, the crossing direction can be determined.
-For many varieties, but something has not been done.
-Sometimes the differences are not sufficient to be able to determine exactly the crossing direction.
-This was successfully done, for example, with the variety Cabernet Sauvignon ( Cabernet Franc = Mother variety x Sauvignon Blanc = Fathers) and at most crossings Pinot x Gouais blanc (or the other way around).
-For many other varieties, this has not happened yet, so the information should be considered with caution.
+The direction of crossing can only be determined by DNA analysis of the chloroplasts passed on by the mother variety.
+This has not yet been done for many varieties.
+Sometimes the differences are not sufficient to determine the exact direction of the crossing.
+This was successfully done for the variety, for example Cabernet Sauvignon ( Cabernet Franc = Mother type x Sauvignon Blanc = Father variety) and at most crossings Pinot x Gouais Blanc (or the other way around).
+However, this has not yet happened with many other varieties, so the information should be viewed with appropriate caution.

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)